MayankRaikwar/SoK-of-Used-Cryptography-in-Blockchain/README.md

 ----
 #### Research Problem 18:
-Develop efficient and scalable protocols for anonymous publishing on permissioned blockchains, by combining the asynchronous Byzantine- tolerant consensus protocols for agreeing on transactions with the process of mixing users’ announcements.
+Develop efficient and scalable protocols for anonymous publishing on permissioned blockchains, by combining the asynchronous Byzantine-tolerant consensus protocols for agreeing on transactions with the process of mixing users’ announcements.

 ----
 #### Research Problem 19: